ReformNZ/ReformNZ.github.io/README.md

 ### Fix Broken New Zealand
+*Disclaimer:* <br>
-RefomNZ is a unregistered political party of New Zealand. <br> <br>
+*ReformNZ is an unregistered political group and is not an official political party registered with the New Zealand Electoral Commission.* <br> <br>

 **Our Priorities** <br>
 ReformNZ will deliver for all New Zealanders, we will: <br>